-2. Firsthand Experience of the Product
+2. Firsthand Experience with the Product

 We can all concur that we would find much more satisfaction in online shopping if we could avail options for trying them out first-hand.
 But with online commercial modes, first-hand experience is logically impossible.

-However, offline retail stores still hold the customers’ trust with their options to try on your favorite attires or pick up the desired item and toss it around in your hands for a while to get the “feel” of it.
+However, offline retail stores still hold the customers’ trust with their options to try on your favourite attires or pick up the desired item and toss it around in your hands for a while to get the “feel” of it.

 It does not get better than being able to hold the item you plan to purchase and trying it out to understand how it works.